mvk-team42/Veracitor/README.md

 ##### Celery

-Use `python start_celery.py` to start the celery daemon.
+Use `celery -A veracitor.tasks.tasks.taskmgr worker -B` to start the celery daemon.

 The celery worker daemon processes tasks sent out from the web part of the application.